Best Dental Clinic In Bangalore Indiranagar | Best Dentist in Bangalore Indiranagar

 How can I reduce sensitivity caused by gum recession?

 Have you noticed your gums receding?
 Because your roots are covered with cementum, which is not as strong as enamel.
-You can use varnish or a desensitizing toothpaste to reduce the pain you experience because of gum recession or have a numbing mouth rinse to make yourself more comfortable during dental cleanings.
+You can use fluoride varnish or a desensitizing toothpaste to reduce the pain you experience because of gum recession or have a numbing mouth rinse to make yourself more comfortable during dental cleanings.

 What’s the best toothpaste for gum recession?